engividal/vsomeip-docker/README.md

 ## 🎯 Objective

-Create a containerized development environment to test SOME/IP communication between applications, enabling development and testing of distributed systems that use the SOME/IP protocol for service discovery and communication.
+Create a containerized development environment to test SOME/IP communication between applications, simulating a realistic multi-sensor ECU system.
+The project demonstrates method-separated SOME/IP messages for speed, engine temperature, and ambient temperature sensors, enabling development and testing of distributed automotive systems that use the SOME/IP protocol for service discovery and inter-ECU communication.

 ## 🏗️ System Architecture